 You Want To Sell Your Old Laptop

-If you’re planning on selling your old laptop, you may want to upgrade to a new machine first.
+If you’re planning on selling your old laptop, you may want to upgrade to a new laptop first.
 This way, you can get the most money for your old laptop.
 Alternatively, you can keep your old laptop and use it as a backup or secondary computer.

 You Need A More Powerful Computer